SIRAH tools

 cuda version requires installing the AMBER licensed suite.

-By default, the force field ff14SB is used for the atomistic refinement,
+By default the ff14SB force field is used for the atomistic refinement,

 any residue or unit not defined within it will generate an execution error.

-The minimization protocol consists on 100+50 steps of steepest descent and
+100+50 steps of steepest descent and conjugate gradient in vacuum conditions

-conjugate gradient in vacuum conditions with a 0.12 nm cut-off for
+with a 0.12 nm cut-off for electrostatic.

 The current command version does not support PBC options, so make sure the